Motorized Brigade "Cremona": Constitution

 After the Second Italian War of Independence the Austrian Empire had to cede the Lombardy region of the Kingdom of Lombardy–Venetia to the Kingdom of Sardinia.
 After taking control of the region the government of Sardinia ordered the Royal Sardinian Army on 29 August 1859 to raise five infantry brigades and one grenadier brigade in Lombardy.
 Subsequently on 1 November 1859 the Brigade "Cremona" was activated with the 21st Infantry Regiment and 22nd Infantry Regiment, which had been re-raised on 29 August 1859.

 Together with the Brigade "Brescia" in Bergamo and the 6th Field Artillery Regiment it formed the 6th Division of the Line.
 The brigade was quickly sent to Southern Italy to suppress the popular revolt of the peasant population against the annexation of the Kingdom of the Two Sicilies into the new Kingdom of Italy.

 During the Third Italian War of Independence the brigade participated in General Enrico Cialdinis march from the lower Po river to Isonzo river in July 1866.

 World War I

 At the outbreak of hostilities between Kingdom of Italy and the Austrian Empire in 1915 the Cremona along with the "Friuli" Brigade formed the 16th Division of the Line.
 For next years the brigade was on the Isonzo front and participated in the twelve Battles of the Isonzo.
 After the Italian Army's collapse after the Twelfth Battle of the Isonzo the brigade managed to retreat to the Piave front, but had to absorb the remnants of the "Tortona" Brigade to compensate for the heavy losses it had suffered.
 In 1918 the brigade fought in the second and third Battles of Monte Grappa.
-For their conduct during the war the brigade's two regiments were each a awarded a Silver Medal of Military Valour.
+For their conduct during the war the brigade's two regiments were each a awarded a Silver Medal of Military Valor.